bxz5089/Database_Interface/README.md

 - First, use git clone in the terminal to download the project
 - Then open the project in VS Code and in the package.json folder enter the terminal
 - Within the terminal, use npm install to install the required packages
+- Start mysql server and source the schema and seeds in the terminal
 - The command-line application should work when node index.js or npm start is entered into the terminal

 ---